 The mostly black drawings are of anthropomorphs (human-like figures), suns, stars, nets and other abstract designs.
 Some of the pictographs are amazing fresh after all these years.
 (They are relatively protected from the weather).
-The pictographs are classified as the La Rumorosa style, which is more common to the south into Baja California and they are associated here with the Kumeyaay people.
+The pictographs are classified as the La Rumorosa style, which is more common to the south into Baja California, and they are associated here with the Kumeyaay people.
 It is thought these designs were put here sometime in the last 1,500 to 2,000 years.

 Access to the site starts off on a very sandy road, which soon turns very rocky.
 I wondered for a bit if my truck was going to get close enough to the trailhead without some body damage.
-Eventually we made it to the trailhead and started our hike into the desert.